Court of Chancery of the County Palatine of Lancaster: Power to authorise superior landlord to enter and execute works

 See section 30(3) of the Housing, Town Planning, &c.
 Act 1919.

 Power of court to authorise examination of works on unfit premises or for improvement

 See section 164(3) of the Housing Act 1957.

 Land Charges Act 1925

-See section 20(2) of that Act.
+See section 20(2) of the Land Charges Act 1925.

 Merger with the High Court

 On the appointed day the Court of Chancery of the County Palatine of Lancaster was merged with the High Court.
 Accordingly, on and after that day no jurisdiction, whether conferred by statute or otherwise, could be exercised, or can now be exercised, by the Court of Chancery of the County Palatine of Lancaster as such.
 The Court of Chancery of the County Palatine of Lancaster was abolished on merger with the High Court.

 Transitional provisions

 Transitional provisions were contained in Part I of Schedule 5 to the Courts Act 1971.